Blockchain-Enabled Federated Learning: A Reference Architecture Design, Implementation, and Verification: Experiments

 \subsection{Gas fee Evaluation}

-In this study, the reference architecture was validated through deployment and execution in the Ethereum environment.
-The Sepolia test network, an Ethereum test network, was used to verify the deployment costs of the smart contracts used in BCFL.
-Table \ref{tab:table2} provides an explanation of the deployment costs on the Sepolia test network.
-The total deployment cost for the four contracts used in BCFL, including the Cross-device scenario, Cross-silo scenario, ERC-20 token contract, and DID Registry contract, is approximately 0.0274 ETH, which is equivalent to around 51.52 USD or approximately 68,026.49 KRW when converted to cash.
+In this work, we verify the reference architecture through deployment and execution in the real-world Ethereum environment.
+We utilized the Sepolia test network, an Ethereum test network, to verify the deployment costs of the smart contracts employed in BCFL.
+Table \ref{tab:table2} elucidates the deployment costs on the Sepolia test network.
+The total deployment cost for the four contracts used in BCFL, including the cross-device scenario, cross-silo scenario, ERC-20 token contract, and DID registry contract, is approximately $0.0274$\,ETH.
+This translates to around $51.69$\,USD (or around $66,500$\,KRW) when converted to cash.\footnote{This is based on the exchange rates as of July 22, 2023.}

-Table \ref{tab:table3} shows the costs of deploying the same contracts on a local Ethereum network using Ganache.
-It can be observed that the deployment costs on the Ganache local network are about 10 times higher compared to the deployment costs on the Sepolia test network.
-The Sepolia test network is configured to be similar to the Ethereum mainnet, which adopts the PoS (Proof of Stake) consensus algorithm.
-On the other hand, the network configured using Ganache simulates the Ethereum 1.0 network, which uses the PoW (Proof of Work) consensus algorithm.
-This difference in gas costs arises due to the simulation of different Ethereum network environments.
-Therefore, for a thorough verification from a cost perspective, additional deployment and validation in an environment as close as possible to the main network is necessary.
+Table \ref{tab:table3} shows the costs of deploying identical contracts on a local Ethereum network via Ganache.
+It is noticeable that the deployment costs on the Ganache local network are approximately tenfold that on the Sepolia test network.
+The Sepolia test network is configured to mirror the Ethereum mainnet, which adopts the proof of stake (PoS) consensus algorithm.
+In contrast, Ganache-configured network emulates the Ethereum 1.0 network that employs the proof of work (PoW) consensus algorithm.
+This variance in gas costs arises due to the simulation of differing Ethereum network environments.
+Thus, for comprehensive verification from a cost perspective, additional deployment and validation in an environment as close as possible to the main network are necessary.